 More than most brands, Dyson is constantly pushing the envelope when it comes to new, consumer-friendly vacuum technology.
 We’re not just talking about “cyclone” suction and other branding terms, either.

-WHY IT’S A TOP PICK: Excellent at dealing with big messes, matted hair, and all those other vacuum nightmares.
+WHY IT’S A TOP PICK: Powerful suction excellent at dealing with big messes, matted hair, and all those other vacuum nightmares.

 When it comes to all-purpose Dyson models, the DC65 Animal impressed us the most with its power and versatility.
 In addition to standbys like Radial Root Cyclone technology in the famous Dyson Ball, there are also more practical adjustments to this new model, such as a new brush bar that now has 25% more power – perfect for cleaning deep carpets filled with tough dirt, as well as the best Dyson vacuum for pet hair.
 In addition to the extra digging power, the model comes with counter-rotating heads that are particularly useful for removing pet hair and other stubborn debris from upholstery or carpet.